Airlines urge regulators to work together to return 737 MAX to service

 Travel firm TUI (TUIGn.DE) said on Thursday it did not expect an additional financial impact after the FAA’s latest warning on the 737 MAX.
 TUI has already taken a 300 million euro ($341 million) hit to remove the jet from its summer schedules.

+Once regulators approve the MAX for flight, airlines must remove the jets from storage and implement new pilot training, a process that will differ for each airline but that U.S. carriers have said will take at least one month.

+Some airlines and regulators have argued that pilots should be trained in a MAX simulator before flying, though Boeing’s minimum training requirements do not call for flight simulators, according to draft proposals.

-Reporting by Tim Hepher, Alistair Smout, Josephine Mason and Medha Singh; Editing by Mark Potter and Edmund Blair
+Reporting by Tim Hepher, Alistair Smout, Josephine Mason and Medha Singh; Editing by Mark Potter/ Edmund Blair/Susan Fenton